 If you follow this travel blog, you might already know I’ve worked in Canada a few times.
-A total of six months spent between Ontario, Nova Scotia, Quebec and British Columbia made me think of moving to this amazing country more tan once.
+A total of six months spent between Ontario, Nova Scotia, Quebec, and British Columbia made me think of moving to this amazing country more than once.
 Because although weather conditions may be rough sometimes, the people and natural wonders of Canada are absolutely worth it.
 Here are my top four:

-Shared with the US as part of the North America Rocky Mountains range, the provinces of British Columbia and Alberta display an outstanding beauty I could just compare to the Alps, Europe (my favourite mountains in the world).
+Shared with the US as part of the North America Rocky Mountains range, the provinces of British Columbia and Alberta display an outstanding beauty I could just compare to the Alps, Europe (my favorite mountains in the world).

-World Heritage Site, Mount Robson and Mount Columbia are the two highest peaks and they feature up to five National Parks: Banff, Jasper, Kootenay, Yoho and Waterton.
-Glaciers, lakes, limestone caves, peaks, waterfalls and canyons are found there.
+World Heritage Site, Mount Robson and Mount Columbia are the two highest peaks and they feature up to five National Parks: Banff, Jasper, Kootenay, Yoho, and Waterton.
+Glaciers, lakes, limestone caves, peaks, waterfalls, and canyons are found there.

-I loved Whistler Blackcomb back in 2009, one year before the Winter Olympics, and can’t wait to come back and head to Calgary and Edmonton, in Alberta to check everything these mountains have to offer as well as world-famous spots like Lake Louise, Banff and Jasper.
+I loved Whistler Blackcomb back in 2009, one year before the Winter Olympics, and can’t wait to come back and head to Calgary and Edmonton, in Alberta to check everything these mountains have to offer as well as world-famous spots like Lake Louise, Banff, and Jasper.

 Once again shared with the US, I’ve visited them three times.
-Three different falls: Horseshoe Falls, the American Falls and the Bridal Veil Falls combined form the highest flow rate of any waterfall in the world, with a vertical drop of more than 50 m.
-I would highly recommend to save for the boats that take you where all the action is going on.
+Three different falls: Horseshoe Falls, the American Falls, and the Bridal Veil Falls combined to form the highest flow rate of any waterfall in the world, with a vertical drop of more than 50 m.
+I would highly recommend saving for the boats that take you where all the action is going on.
 You’ll end up soaking water but it’s one of the easiest and funniest ways to feel alive in the area!
 Last tip?
 Search for Niagara Fall hotels in advance since they can get really expensive during public holidays, summer and during special events as the huge and free display of Fireworks once a week!

 Bay of Fundy